aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/docs/tables/platform-settings.md

         # EOS CLI rendered directly on the root level of the final EOS configuration.
         raw_eos_cli: <str>

+        # Entropy source improves the randomness of the numbers used to generate MACsec's cryptographic keys.
         security_entropy_source: <str>

     # Set Hardware Speed Groups per Platform.